PrethivrajGS/CS23302---DATA-STRUCTURES-/README.md

 # Data Structures in C

-This repository contains implementations of fundamental data structures in C and C++.
+This repository contains implementations of fundamental data structures in C .

 ## 📂 Folder Structure